airou-lab/docs/src/arc/README.md

 ## Onboard Hardware  Specs
 ARCPro Main Components:
-- Intel NUC
+- Intel NUC Processor
-- 2D LiDAR
+- 2D LiDAR (YDLIDAR X4PRO)
 - Intel D435i Depth + RGB Camera
-- Servo Motor (20Kg)
+- Servo Motor
--Controller VESC- (50A)
+- Controller VESC

 ## Initial Boot-up:
 You need to follow these steps to turn on the robot.
 It is very important to keep this order